discourse/discourse-akismet/README.md

 ## Spam Sucks, Fight it with Akismet

 Discourse is great, but spam can be a problem.
 [Akismet](http://akismet.com/) is a well known service that has an algorithm for detecting spam.
 Akismet is NOT free for commerical use, but can be for personal use.
 To use this plugin you will need an Akismet API key.
 You can get a key by starting out [here](http://akismet.com/plans/).

 ## How it Works
 The plugin works by creating a new table where we collect info about a new post's http request.
 After the post is created we link that data with the post.
-Every 10 minutes a background jobs run which looks for posts that were created in the last 12 minutes.
+Every 10 minutes a background jobs run which looks for posts to submit.
 All new posts are sent to Akismet to determine if they are spam or not.
 If a post is deemed spam, it is deleted and placed in a moderator queue where admins can take action against it.
 An admin can do the following...